EliseTomlin/hear-sync-maintenance/README.md

 ## Optimizations

+Right now the hosted version of this app is broken due to Google Auth issues that are currently in the process of being debugged.

+If you would like to access the full app, please free to use http://localhost:3000

 \*I built the hearing device separately using React and will integrate it into this applicatation when I'm finished builing the server-side of the tracker app.

 I also need to play with the imaging for a more professional look.